-Jaundice in newborn babies is a yellow colouration of the skin and the whites of the eyes.
-Visible jaundice occurs in one third to a half of normal newborn babies.
+Jaundice is a yellow colouration of the skin and the whites of the eyes.
+Visible jaundice occurs in nearly a half of all normal newborn babies.
 It usually does not cause problems and generally fades by the end of the first week after birth.
 If the jaundice appears within 24 hours of birth, or is still present after 2 weeks, contact your doctor or local hospital.

 What causes the yellow colour?

 In the human body, new blood is being made all the time and old blood is being destroyed.
 One of the products of destroyed red blood cells is called bilirubin.
 Bilirubin normally goes to the liver to be processed (called conjugation) and then leaves the body in the poo.
 For the first few days after birth your baby's liver does not work as well as it does later, so there tends to be a build-up of bilirubin in the blood.
 This causes the yellow colour in the skin and whites of the eyes.

 Is jaundice harmful?

 For most babies, jaundice is not harmful.
 Very high levels of unprocessed (unconjugated) bilirubin in the blood can lead to hearing problems and brain damage.
 In hospital, care is taken to ensure that the bilirubin level does not get too high.
 Sometimes babies will require treatment if the levels are too high.
 The commonest treatment in this situation involves keeping the baby under special lights (called phototherapy)

 Prolonged jaundice may also be due to illnesses such as urinary tract infection, thyroid problems or liver disease.
 This is why it is important to contact your local doctor if jaundice is prolonged (lasting longer than 2 weeks).

 Liver disease – the importance of poo colour